 By visualizing the common journeys and paths of your buyers or your “best” users, you can find the pieces of content and touchpoints that are making the biggest impact.
 With these, you can design efficient experiences that get higher conversion rates in fewer steps.
 From there, you can guide users to these high-performing experiences throughout your website, documentation, and communications.

-At their core, journey maps are basically a timeline with a little research and data added in.
+At its core, journey mapping creates a timeline with a little research and data added in.
 The types of additional information you’ll include will depend on the problem you’re trying to solve or the customer you’re investigating.
 Some common information to include is:

 There are obvious benefits to creating a customer journey map, but working with too many touchpoints or data inputs can get overwhelming.
 Here’s how to get specific and create a journey map that helps your team learn and problem-solve.

 Journey mapping should fit a specific process or outcome within your company.
 This could be a scenario that you want to optimize, a process that’s not working well for your users or customers, or a new scenario that you need to consider.

 For example, you could create a map of the journey of a customer returning a purchase.
 This could be a new process that you’re testing, an established process that you’d like to optimize, or a process that you’ve received some negative feedback or results on.